 - Add 3 events and their corresponding actions as follows:

-Note: Deselect the Hide After checkbox of the actions for the correct, incorrect icons and the answer to enable to show these objects till the end of the presentation.
+Note: Deselect the Hide After checkbox of the actions for the correct, incorrect icons and the answer to enable them to show these objects till the end of the presentation.

 That’s it.
 Now that you know how to create an advanced interactive flashcard by using ActivePresenter.
 Aside from this type of interactive flashcards, you can freely create your own ones.